 Grants & Applications

-The Catholic Foundation grants in three major focus areas in Michigan.
-All grant seekers should review the program areas and priorities outlined below and consider how your project or program aligns with the foundation’s grant making goals.
+The Catholic Foundation grants in three major focus areas.
+All grant seekers should review the program areas and priorities outlined below and consider how your project or program aligns with the foundation’s grant-making goals.
+For more specific details, you may also review our granting guidelines.

 Empowering Social Outreach